The Right Nation

 The Right Nation (ISBN 1-59420-020-3) is a book published in 2004 which charts the rise of the Republican Party in the United States since Barry Goldwater's defeat in 1964.
-It was written by two British journalists, John Micklethwait and Adrian Wooldridge.
+It was written by journalists, John Micklethwait and Adrian Wooldridge.
 Publishers Weekly described the book as an "engaging study of American conservatism" and a "penetrating analysis."

 The book is composed of four parts: